roboter/Hardware/STM32/Mini STM32F103C8T6/readme.md

 Press the button to enter BOOT download mode.
 Cold entry: Press and hold the BOOT button, then connect the USB power for about 1 second, then release the BOOT button to enter
 BOOT download mode.

+## Wiring

+See `wiring.md` for BOOT/RST and Type-C configuration notes.
 STM32/CH32 serial port download interface: